open-telemetry/opentelemetry-java-examples/javaagent-declarative-configuration/README.md

 ## End-to-End Instructions

 ### Prerequisites
-* Java 17 or higher
+* Java 17 or higher (due to Spring Boot 3 requirement, not because of declarative config support)
 * OpenTelemetry Java Agent JAR file (see next step)

 Download the OpenTelemetry Java Agent: